jelastic-jps/magento-cluster/README.md

 ![Magento Cluster](/images/magento.png)
 # Magento Cluster
-The JPS package deploy Magento 2 that initially contains 2 balancers, 2 application servers, 2 MySQL databases, 2 Memcached 1 storage container.
+The JPS package deploy Magento 2 that initially contains 2 balancers, 2 application servers, 2 MySQL databases, 2 Memcached and 1 storage container.

 ##Highlights
 Get your highly available and scalable clustered solution for Magento, the extremely popular open source e-commerce platform.
 This package is designed to ensure the load tracking and distribution, as well as automatic adjusting the amount of allocated resources according to it.